makrai/notes/ohman20-xed-multiling-senti-emo.md

 # 2 Related work

-* Datasets created for sentiment analysis have been available for researchers
+* Datasets created for sentiment analysis
   * since at least the early 2000s (Mäntylä+ 2018)
   * generally binary or ternary annotation scheme (positive, negative + neut)
   * eg Blitzer+ (2007)
   * traditionally based on review data eg Amazon product reviews, or movie rev (Blitzer+ 2007; Maas+ 2011; Turney, 2002)
-* emotion: most emotion datasets on the other hand use Twitter as a source and individual tweets as level of granularity
+* emotion: most emotion datasets use Twitter as a source and individual tweets as level of granularity
   (Schuff+ 2017; Abdul-Mageed and Ungar, 2017; Mohammad+ 2018)
   * emotion taxonomies used are often based on